What You Need to Know: Campus Safety

 - Classroom density will be reduced by 50% whenever feasible.

-- Seating plans and layouts for classrooms, labs, conference rooms and other spaces are being developed to allow for physical distancing, maximize capacity and still offer a great instructional space.
-For example, seat signage may be used to create a checkerboard seating pattern with one space between students.
+- Seating plans and alternate layouts for classrooms, labs, conference rooms and other spaces are in use to allow for social distancing, maximize capacity and still offer a great instructional space.
+For example, some classrooms have seat signage to create a checkerboard seating pattern with one space between students.

 - Plexiglass guards will create safe barriers in classrooms, point of sale locations, service counters and any area that requires or encourages close interaction.